aadevera/event-emitter-exercise/README.md

 - Put Customers in queue
 - Put Customers in a table
+- Process Order Queue to Chefs
+- Process Done Order to Servers

 Server

 - Gets orders from Customers in a table
 - Gives Customers order to the Chef
-- Gives Customers order from the Chef
+- Gives Customers order from the Order Queue

 Chef

-- Receives order from the Server and puts it in a queue
-- Gives the order back to the Server
+- Cooks Orders in the Order Queue

 Customer